greenpill-dev-guild/cookie-jar/README.md

-# 🍪 Cookie Jar DAO v2
+# 🍪 Cookie Jar

-Cookie Jar DAO v2 is a decentralized application (dApp) that allows a set of whitelisted members to withdraw ETH or ERC20 tokens periodically from a communal jar.
+Cookie Jar is a decentralized application (dApp) that allows a set of whitelisted members to withdraw ETH or ERC20 tokens periodically from a communal jar.
 This system operates under a DAO structure, where the rules and the distribution process are controlled and executed by smart contracts.

 The primary purpose of Cookie Jar is to create a transparent and permissioned mechanism for distributing ETH or ERC20 tokens from a shared pool among a group of participants in a decentralized manner.